How Can Family Members Get Mexican Residency (Residencia Por Vinculo Familiar)

 Additional Documentation for Married and Unmarried Couples

-- If Married Outside of Mexico: You will need an apostilled marriage certificate.
+• If Married Outside of Mexico: You will need an apostilled marriage certificate or an equivalent figure, such as a cohabitation certificate or other legal documentation issued by a competent authority.
 If the certificate is not in Spanish, it must be translated by a certified legal translator (perito traductor) in Mexico.

-- Unmarried Couples: You will need an official apostilled document certifying the partnership in accordance with civil legislation.
+• Unmarried Couples: If you are a common law partner in a common law union, you must provide an official apostilled document certifying the partnership in accordance with civil legislation.
+This may include a constancia de concubinato or other equivalent figure recognized by law, such as rental agreements, joint finances, or insurance policies.
+Recognition of common law unions is based on a legal act or federal act governing civil relationships in Mexico.
 This document should state that you and the Mexican citizen or resident have lived together continuously and permanently.

 For unmarried couples, it’s important to note that Mexican authorities require proof that the partnership is real and stable.
-An apostilled document showing common law marriage helps certify the legitimacy of the relationship, which is crucial for securing residency.
+An apostilled document showing common law marriage or an equivalent figure helps certify the legitimacy of the relationship, which is crucial for securing residency.

 Step-by-Step Process to Obtain Residency for Family Unity

-- During Your Appointment: Provide all the required documents listed above.
+2. During Your Appointment: The applicant must provide all the required documents listed above.
 Be sure to arrive on time and bring the originals and copies of your paperwork.
+A valid travel document, such as a passport, is necessary for identification.

-- Biometrics and Approval: If your application is complete and approved, you will provide fingerprints, get your photo taken, and may even receive your residency card on the same day at that INM office.
+3. Biometrics and Approval: If the applicant’s application is complete and approved, they will provide fingerprints, get their photo taken, and may even receive their residency card on the same day at that INM office.

 The process can vary depending on the office and location.
 Some INM offices require online appointments, and some will only make appointments in person for the same day or a future date; some applicants may receive their residency card immediately, while others may need to wait a few weeks for processing.
 Following up with the INM office is essential if there are any delays.